Give the Gift of Story — A Roaming Trees Storytelling Experience

 We always prefer testimonials directly from the audience, so here is one of our favourites:

-A few more testimonials from organizations that I successfully collaborated with as a storyteller.
+A few more testimonials from organisations that I successfully collaborated with as a storyteller.

 “Tamas and I have crossed paths when I worked as a Social Worker for the Connected Beginnings project in the Brighton Area, and during that time I learnt that he was a skilled storyteller and used this as a way of engaging vulnerable members of the community and used the mechanism of storytelling to help people make meaning and sense of their own lives and circumstances.
 I have been lucky enough to witness him wrap a magical cloak around a room, create a fire in the center of it and draw everyone in, only to be quickly transported out when the story ended.